krisradio/krisradio.github.io/index.md

 	Packet's coming through?
 	Okay

 That's just one of my remixes, little bit of lyrical genius.
 Well, it's easy when you're standing on the shoulders of beasts.
-Check out the blog on the left if you want to know more about what I've been up to.
-For the upcoming few months it should mainly be coding, game design, gardening, and hopefully some networking hardware projects.
+Check out the [nav pane](nav.md) if you want to know more about what I've been up to.
+For the upcoming few months it will mainly be coding, game design, gardening, and networking hardware projects.

 One more thing, let's be clear on how we're operating: